harpoonlobotomy/harpoonlobotomy.github.io/Scripts/lsmg_parsing/readme.md

   - Enum-based nodes (e.g. Mix, Clamp)
   - Node-specific type exceptions (e.g. DotProduct always outputs Scalar)
   - Socket-specific overrides where applicable
+- If not disabled, apply Pattern data to chains:
+  - Amend node data, and create 'pseudonodes' to replace 'Pattern chains'.
+  - `Pattern chains` are sequences of nodes that are impossible to replicate accurately within blender natively.
+  - Where a Pattern Blueprint exists to replicate that function, it is inserted in the final nodegraph, replacing the original nodebranch section and taking on its connections.

 **Output:**
 - A new JSON structure mapping:
   - Each node to its inferred **data type**
   - Each chain to its **typed flow path**
+- A Pattern JSON, if any pattern is found.
+  - The Pattern JSON is used by the later script to identify the Pattern 'state' of nodes, to determine if they should be instanced or not and how their connection (input or output) should be passed on.

 ---